centralnicgroup-public/hexonet-api-documentation/API/USER/CLASS/QUERYUSERCLASSLIST.md

 # QueryUserClassList

 ## DESCRIPTION
-Query a list of user classes for the executing user.
+Query the list of user classes of the executing user or one of his subusers.

 ## AVAILABILITY
 All users have access to this command.
 This command does not make sense if your useraccount does not have any subusers.